 - Browse through the many applets and pick your favorite (or create a new one)

 - Now, you need to authorize IFTTT to access the product/service (for instance the Netatmo Weather Station and a Philips Hue light).

-- You can customize the settings of the Weather Station Module and sensor and your other smart home device.
+- You can customize the triggers of the Weather Station Module and sensor to control your other smart home device (light, plug, etc).

 Pro-Tip: Netatmo features an extensive API for all of their Smart Home devices: Weather Station, Thermostat, the Cameras, and the Air Quality Monitor.
 If you are a developer or simply want to find other smart home products which work with your Netatmo Weatherstation, check out the Netatmo Connect site (link below).

 Alexa and the Netatmo Weather Station